The Norwich University Department of Public Safety works every day to uphold a safe and secure environment for learning, living, and working.

 10:00 p.m. – 2:00 a.m.

-Norwich University endeavors to provide a Safe Rides Program whereby any NU student within a twenty-minute driving radius of the university may request a ride back to campus by calling the Safe Rides Office on Friday and Saturday nights, during the published hours of operation.
-Note: This is a service provided free of charge and is staffed by student volunteers, student workers, and university community volunteers.
+NOTE: SAFE RIDES Norwich University is a service provided free of charge to NU students by Green Cab VT at 1 (802) 864-2424.
+Student IDs must be shown.
 Norwich is not under any published or implied obligation to provide this service, which is designed to promote the safety of all students, provide for good decision-making, and to aid in preventing a student from driving in an impaired state.

 24 Hours a Day